VitchetUK/55-tech-test/README.md

 # 55-tech-test

-Used the Chrome DevTool to inject the code snippet
+I used the Chrome DevTool to inject the code snippet